adilek/jirtdan/README.md

 Jirtdan project engine for modelling and simulation of logical circuits using logical gates.

-The engine is written in pure is JavaScript using ECMA 2015 dialect.
+The engine is written in pure JavaScript using ECMA 2015 dialect.
 Can be run on any supported browser.

 ##Bug reporting and wish-list
 If you have a bug or a feature to request, please create an issue ticket on [https://github.com/adilek/jirtdan/issues](https://github.com/adilek/jirtdan/issues).